Finance MBAStudy level: Postgraduate

 This course takes a globalised approach to the curriculum, placing your learning in the context of international challenges, opportunities and regulatory frameworks.
-It will prepare you for working globally, whether overseas, or for a multi-national, or for a firm which trades internationally.
+It is designed to prepare you for working globally, whether overseas, or for a multinational, or for a firm which trades internationally.
 You will have the opportunity for an international field trip, and you could also arrange to do either a consultancy project or an internship2 (as part of your final major project) overseas.
 You may benefit from studying alongside an international cohort of students, learning from the perspectives they bring while developing your own ability to work cross-culturally.

 An honours undergraduate degree (minimum 2:2) in a relevant academic discipline, preferably in business related subject area.

 Applicants with a degree in another discipline may be admitted after consideration on a case-by-case basis.
 In addition, applications are encouraged from those with a lower-level qualification and/or appropriate experience or, exceptionally, substantial related work experience (2 years +) alone, may be acceptable; other qualifications or experience which demonstrate that an applicant possesses appropriate knowledge and skills at honours degree standard may also be acceptable.

 There is careful monitoring of applications to ensure that successful applicants are suited to the course.
 Where necessary, applicants are interviewed (remotely if applicable), especially those that do not appear to meet standard admissions criteria.
 Where deemed appropriate, a written exercise may also be administered to establish suitability.

 We recognise a breadth of qualifications, speak to one of our advisers today to find out how we can help you.